Dedollarisation: Russia

 Russia made agreements with Australia, Russia, Japan, Brazil, and Iran to trade in national currencies.
 It has been reported that in the first quarter of 2020 the share of the US dollar in the bilateral trade between China and Russia fell below 50 percent for the first time.
 In 2011, Japan made an agreement with China to trade in national currencies.
 Sino-Japanese trade had a value of US$300 billion.

 Dedollarisation of dollar-denominated assets

-As academic Tim Beal summarizes, many commentators view the United States' overly broad imposition of financial sanctions as a factor increasing dedollarisation because of responses like the Russian-developed System for Transfers of Financial Messages (SPFS), the China-supported Cross-Border Interbank Payment System (CIPS), and the European Instrument in Support of Trade Exchanges (INSTEX) that followed the United States' withdrawal of from the Joint Comprehensive Plan of Action (JCPOA) with Iran.
+As academic Tim Beal summarizes, many commentators view the United States' overly broad imposition of financial sanctions as a factor increasing dedollarisation because of responses like the Russian-developed System for Transfers of Financial Messages (SPFS), the China-supported Cross-Border Interbank Payment System (CIPS), and the European Instrument in Support of Trade Exchanges (INSTEX, dissolved in 2023) that followed the United States' withdrawal of from the Joint Comprehensive Plan of Action (JCPOA) with Iran.

 Russia

 The Russian Federation accelerated the process of dedollarisation in 2014 as a result of worsening relations with the West.
 In 2017, SPFS, a Russian replacement of the SWIFT financial transfer system, was developed by the Central Bank of Russia.
 The system had been in development since 2014, after the United States government threatened to disconnect Russia from the SWIFT system.
 Lukoil, a state-owned company, had announced that it will find a replacement for the dollar.

 On March 17, 2022, Anatoly Aksakov, Chairman of the State Duma Committee on the Financial Market, announced that the Central Bank of Russia and the People's Bank of China are working on connecting the Russian and Chinese financial messaging systems.
 He also pointed to the beginning of the development of information transfer schemes using blockchains, including the digital ruble and the digital yuan.
 On March 31, 2022, The Economic Times published information that India has offered Russia a new transaction system with the transfer of trade to the ruble and SPFS, which will work through the Reserve Bank of India and Russia's Vnesheconombank.
 According to the same data, the system will be put into operation within a week.

 On March 30, 2023, Deputy Chairman of the State Duma Alexander Babakov on the sidelines of the Russian Indian Business Forum in New Delhi stated that the BRICS countries can create a new currency that will be backed not by gold but by real resources, including land and rare-earth metals.